nuejs/nue/packages/nuejs.org/docs/index.md

 ### Try it
-You might not believe all the big claims until you [give Nue a try](installation.html).
-Chances are that you will start wondering why you have ever built websites in any other way.
+You might not believe all these big claims until you [give Nue a try](installation.html).
+Chances are you will start wondering why you have ever built websites in any other way.